onemonthofindieblues/onemonthofindiesblues.github.io/_posts/2018-06-28-Focus-on-bad.md

 Well, that.
 * He’s much more sociable than I am.
 He likes to go out and drink and talk much more often.
 Not a bad thing itself, but a big difference between us.
+* We don't say _I love you_ to each other any more.